 apt-get install feh

-Then run the following command in the terminal:
+Next, in order to run feh in the way we want, enter the following command in the terminal:

 feh \ --recursive \ --randomize \ --fullscreen \ --quiet \ --hide-pointer \ --slideshow-delay 6 \ yourPicDir